What is the UN Biodiversity Lab?

 When data is uploaded, it becomes a source layer, which will ultimately be replaced and published as a view.
 Views are created from source layers for display on the map.
 The reason for this is that source layers can be featured with multiple variables that cannot be displayed on a map all at the same time.
 Instead, a view is specifically associated to one specific variable from the attribute table of the source layer.
 Multiple individual views can be created from the same source layer (see below).
 Views can be selected and displayed on the map, with abstracts and metadata information originating from the source layer.
 However, views can be customized beyond the source to suit the project, including restricting views to certain users or countries, styling a legend, or adding a mask.

-How many datasets can I combine in one view?
-Is there a limit to the number of views I can display?
+How many variables does one view display?
+Is there a limit to the number of views I can display on the map?

-Most datasets contain multiple columns of data (variables) that cannot be simultaneously viewed on a map.
+Most source datasets have an attribute table, which is composed of multiple columns of data (variables) that cannot be simultaneously viewed on a map.
 As a result - a “view” in MapX simply shows the visualization of one variable.
 It is therefore possible to have multiple views of the same data set - with each view representing a different column (variable) in the dataset.
 There is no limit to the number of views that can be turned on and displayed on MapX simultaneously.

 What is a story map?